 The Utah State Tax Commission has the lead on PRISM activities.
-I spoke to them yesterday and their Program Manager John Moody affirmed they will continue preparing and submitting quarterly PRISM reports.
-They have had some COVID related issues and turnover within their Motor Carrier group.
-They are staffed again and asked that they all be included on the ACCB calls.
-I have asked Tom Kelly to add them to the invitation list and I sent them the invite that just came out this past week.
+I spoke to them their Program Manager John Moody affirmed they will continue preparing and submitting quarterly PRISM reports.
+They have been working on updates that are being pushed by FMCSA IT in the IFTA and IRP areas and are compliant in those areas.